rmengato/brick_layers/README.md

 # BrickLayers - A Brick Art Gallery database
 ### My Final Project for the 2025 DataTalks.club Data Engineering Zoomcamp

+For the informations relating to the zoomcamp final project guidelines applied to this specific project, you can go directly to sections (add sections)

 ## Introduction

 The project contained in this Github Repo aims to generate a database with data on famous art pieces and the toy brick pieces (such as Lego, for instance) necessary to build renditions of these famous paintings.